vaughandroid/scrimp/README.md

 ### Run tests on impacted modules

+This is the most straightforward "out of the box" way to use Scrimp.
+It will attempt to run all the given tasks on any modules which have changed or which have been impacted by changes to their dependencies.

 `./gradlew scrimpRun -PscrimpTasks="<task list>" -PscrimpCommit=<commit ref>`

 * The 'scrimpTasks parameter' is required, and should be a list of one or more task names separated by spaces.
 You can safely include the names of tasks which only exist for some modules.